-The process to develop the UAE GARP Report 2012 was led by the National AIDS Programme (NAP), under supervision of the Ministry of Health.
+The process to develop the UAE Global AIDS Response Progress (GARP) Report 2014 was led by the National AIDS Programme (NAP), under supervision of the Ministry of Health.
 The process involved consultations with key stakeholders involved in the national response to HIV/AIDS.
-UNAIDS MENA provided an international consultant to assist in the overall process of data collection and consolidation of the final report.